 was Goodman's method.
 For details, see "The Secret History of Marvel

 At this point, Kirby was still mostly working for DC.
 He created "Challengers of the Unknown" for them, about a team of four daredevils who explore the dangerous and unknown.
 Many people have noted the similarities with the Fantastic Four: similar origin, similar promotional pictures, similar costumes, similar stories, similar powers (in one story), etc.

 1958: Sky Masters

-Kirby creates "Sky Masters of the Space Force", a newspaper strip about conquering space.
-It becomes successful, but Jack was helped by his DC editor Jack Schiff, who wanted a cut of the money.
+Kirby created "Sky Masters of the Space Force", a newspaper strip about conquering space.
+It became successful, but Jack was helped by his DC editor Jack Schiff, who wanted a cut of the money.
 Jack thought they had only agreed to a one off payment.

 1958, Dec: Timely

 Bad feeling with Schiff at DC led to Kirby taking freelance work with Timely, who were then in dire trouble.

 Kirby was sacked from Challengers, as part of the dispute with Schiff.
 Schiff gave the reason that "ideas from the Challengers story conferences were finding their way into Kirby's Sky Masters work." (see Ronin, "Tales To Astonish").
 However, Jack's ideas for Challengers are clearly similar to his work for Harvey in the previous months ("Alarming Tales" issue 1-3), which were in turn derived from his horror comic work, whiuch can be traced to his superhero work, and so on.
 So they were Jack's ideas in the first place.